lucaslar/htw-kba-gr7-vocabduel-monorepo/README.md

 ![Components diagram (./components_diagram.svg)](./components_diagram.svg)

+## UML diagram

+A diagram visualizing the defined classes and their interactions/relationships can be found [here (class-diagram.uml)](./class-diagram.uml).

 ## Build

 The `/target` directories of the respective Maven modules are not under version control.
 However, you can build them easily by running a custom Shell script: